 Return to Market Square for lunch at Mi Tierra Café Y Panadería , a landmark Tex-Mex restaurant established in 1941.
 Sample the succulent fajitas and, for dessert, the delectable flan.
 For another take on Tex-Mex cuisine, try La Margarita .
 Their oysters on the half shell are a favorite with those in the know.

 After you've grabbed a bite and a souvenir or two, walk a few blocks east to experience the River Walk .
 This is the town's main artery, and many would argue that it's the heart and soul of San Antone.
-It's impossible to visit the city without walking or riding along this picturesque stretch of the San Antonio River as it meanders through downtown.
 Find an access stairway leading down and start sightseeing via the River Walk's lush, breezy walkways.

-While leisurely strolls on the River Walk certainly are relaxing, you also can use this planned attraction to reach some of San Antonio's most treasured points of interest.
-For starters, take the Paseo del Alamo extension to get to The Alamo ; from early to mid-afternoon the crowds aren't as heavy at the revered historical site.
-Pore over the artifacts exhibited in the Long Barrack Museum but don't overlook the amazing grounds planted with flora from four different ecological zones.
+While leisurely strolls on the River Walk certainly are relaxing, you also can use it to reach some of San Antonio's most treasured points of interest.
+For starters, take the Paseo del Alamo extension to get to The Alamo .
+Pore over the artifacts exhibited in the Long Barrack Museum, but don't overlook the amazing grounds planted with flora from four different ecological zones.

 Next, take Alamo Street south to La Villita —the oldest neighborhood in the city now shelters an arts and crafts community.
 The Spanish Colonial architecture is magnificent; plus, there are plenty of glassblowers, potters, weavers and leather workers to watch practicing their craft.